ctotheameron/pdphyzx/README.md

 ## Math Utilities

-pdphyzx includes a comprehensive set of optimized math utilities that can be used both by the physics engine and in your game code:
+pdphyzx includes highly optimized math utilities that boost performance on the Playdate's resource-constrained hardware.
+These functions sacrifice a small amount of precision for significant speed improvements:

 ### Fast Math Operations